Parliamentary.ai

 Overview

-This bill mandates the installation of Automated External Defibrillators (AEDs) in various public places across the UK to improve chances of survival from sudden cardiac arrest.
-It also requires training and awareness programs regarding AED usage.
+This bill mandates the installation of Automated External Defibrillators (AEDs) in various public places across the UK to improve access to life-saving equipment in emergencies.
+It also requires training and awareness programs regarding AED use.

 Description